mhaye20/PipedriveSheets/README.md

 1. Clone this repository
 2. Make your changes to the relevant modules
-3. Test thoroughly in your own Google Sheet
+3. Test thoroughly in your own Google Sheet™
 4. Submit a pull request or publish your own version

 ## Versioning